-Patrice Olivier Acardy is an artist creates multimedia installations, video clips, virtual experiences and 3D printed sculptures.
-Born in La Reunion Island but now living in Paris, Arcady explores spaces between gender, identity and the posthuman universe, and through his work, tries to cross borders, to create new utopian realities.
-His mixed inspirations link to the tradition and culture he belongs to but using recent technological media to make art.
+Patrice Olivier Acardy is an artist who creates multimedia installations, video clips, virtual experiences and 3D-printed sculptures.
+Born in La Reunion Island but now living in Paris, Arcady explores spaces between gender, identity and the posthuman universe, and through his work, tries to cross borders to create new utopian realities.
+His mixed inspirations link to the tradition and culture he belongs to, but using recent technological media to make art.
 A result of these experiments is the AR Instagram filter named ANTFC.

 Other works with fractals by Patrice Olivier Acardy combine CGI with next-level music production.
 The work Critical Density consists of five songs, each accompanied by a unique music video.
 The artist pays particular attention to texture and the crisp intricacy of his subjects’ surface in his abstract graphics.
 Thunderous and groggy bass synths accompany the video, and a clacking kicking drum complements the vivid immersion of it all.
 As the video progresses, the surface texture of the reef morphs and the rocks begin to smooth and bubble, becoming what looks like a series of solidified volcanic eruptions at the bottom of the sea.

 Currently, more and more artists are working with new technology tools such as algorithms, machine learning and neural networks, which are different processes in AI.
 Although the sophisticated features these give to human creativity, AI is a defiant power which is present in almost all hidden infrastructures of our society.
 AI shapes robotics, software development, internet data trackers, and more.
 In a posthuman world, AI ethics is undeniable.